 Section 8-4.
-Short-Term Military Leave.
+Military Leave-Reserve or Guard TrainingShort-Term Military Leave.

-Short-Term military leave shall be granted for purposes of attending military training in accordance with Chapter 115, Florida Statutes.
+Short Term military leave shall be granted for purposes of attending military training in accordance with Chapter 115, Florida Statutes.
 An employee in the United States Reserve Forces or National Guard shall be granted military leave for training purposes with full pay and without loss of benefits.
-Such military leave shall not exceed 17 working days (maximum 12-hour day) in a calendar year.
-A request for short-term military leave shall be submitted to the appropriate supervisor on a Leave Request Form, with or followed by proper documentation as soon as possible.
+Such military leave shall not exceed 17 working days (maximum 12 hour day) in a calendar year.
+A request for short term military leave shall be submitted to the appropriate supervisor on a Leave Request Form, with or followed by proper documentation as soon as possible.
+Military leave for reserve or guard training shall be granted for purposes of attending military training in accordance with Chapter 115, Florida Statutes.
+An employee in the United States Reserve Forces or National Guard shall be granted military leave for training purposes with full pay up to a maximum of 240 hours during any one annual period and without loss of benefits.
+Such military leave shall not exceed that allowable by Florida law.
+A request for military leave for reserve or guard training shall be submitted to the appropriate supervisor on a Leave Request Form, with or followed by proper documentation as soon as possible.